gritzko/swarm/README.md

 For documents use `LWW` type and for collections use `Set` type.

 Swarm is a JSON graph.
 Very much like in Firebase or MongoDB - document/collection-based approach.
-The key difference is you can put references into the graph, so, no need do denormalize your data and keep your data as flat as possible.
+The key difference is thet you can put references into the graph, so, no need to denormalize your data and keep your data as flat as possible.
 Opposite to it, shape your data as deep as you want.

 > Why GraphQL?